 According to the Texas DOT, there were 284 fatal truck accidents in 2016 and another 2,339 truck accidents that resulted in serious injuries.
 The total number of truck accidents across the state that year was 15,676.
-If you have been in a truck accident call our Round Rock truck accident attorney today.

-Trucking accidents are largely a result of trucker error, including fatigue, distractions and reckless driving.
+Trucking accidents are largely a result of trucker error, including fatigue, distractions, and reckless driving.
 Truck accidents can also be caused by shifting cargo, mechanical issues, defects in a truck part or the truck design itself, and blind spots.

 Who the Victim of a Texas Truck Accident Calls vs. Who the Truck Driver Calls

 It is important to remember that the way the victim of a trucking accident reacts, and the way the trucking company reacts, are often very different.
 A trucking accident victim will likely be focused on medical care, rehabilitation, and an ever-increasing stack of medical bills.
 Lost wages may also be an issue if injuries are so severe that a victim is unable to work.
 The trucking company, on the other hand, will be doing their best to minimize their exposure and liability for the accident.

 As an example, an accident victim’s first call was likely to 911 for medical help, while the driver of the 18-wheeler called the trucking company, who immediately dispatched a team of professionals that consists of a legal team, reconstruction specialists, and professional trucking accident investigators.
 Their goal is to minimize the damages the trucking company will face.

 The Cards Are Stacked Against You